What should we bring to school?

 What’s the purpose of the planner?

 • In our class, planners are used as a communication tool among teachers, students, and families, and they’re a great way to stay organized.
-Each morning, we write in our planners, and students are expected to put them in their backpacks when they’re done.
-Your child’s planner will contain information about upcoming events and reminders, and any important notices will also be in the front pocket of their planner.
+Every Friday, we’ll write in our planners to share important upcoming events for the week.

 • Please initial your child’s planner each night to show that you have seen it.
 If you need to pass along any information to me, you can write it in their planner and I will respond back.
 Thank you for your support!